 “My Journey to Understand...BLACK HAWK'S MISSION OF PEACE”Buy Now !

 Phillip B Gottfredson Research Archive

 Author Phillip B Gottfredson has been devoted to researching the Utah Black Hawk War for decades, from 1989 to present.
-The following is a collection of articles and notes Gottfredson wrote while on his journey of discovery throughout Utah researching the Black Hawk War and learning the life-ways of First Nations peoples.
-Eventually Phillip would write about his experiences in his first book titled "My Journey to Understand...
-Black Hawk's Mission of Peace".
+The following is a random collection of articles and notes Gottfredson wrote while on his journey of discovery throughout Utah researching the Black Hawk War and learning the life-ways of First Nations peoples.

 Russell Means "For America to Live, Europe Must Die" The following speech was given by Russell Means in July 1980, before several thousand people who had assembled from all over the world for the Black Hills International Survival Gathering, in the Black Hills of South Dakota.
 It is Russell Means's most famous speech.

 D. Robert Carter's Founding Fort Utah But I am most impressed by his accuracy of the event, but is the victor's point of view, and most importantly the respectful way he has portrayed our Native people.

 An Amusing Story?
 But when they write anything about the Native Indian their remarks are rude, racist, degrading...

 Its a new day here in Utah I see the mountains blackened from fires.
 I have gone into the mountains and where the rivers and streams used to run freely they are dry...

 The Silent Victims ..there are those who live their lives in shame, who have no voice or ears to hear their agony.